$Id: f0cc50a6fc6a5dd652c2b96ca9c1779f763fd6b1 $

 Here is a first attempt, matrix³.

-It is clearly pre-alpha state, but it basically works, I thought I’d post about this on my blog and see if there’s any other uMatrix fans out there interested in helping.
+It is clearly in a prototype state, but it basically works.
+I thought I’d post about this on my blog and see if there’s any interest!